darinz/DL/04_Training_Techniques/02_normalization_techniques.md

 ## Weight Normalization

 Weight Normalization reparameterizes the weights of a layer to decouple their magnitude from direction, improving optimization.

+> **Explanation:**
+> WeightNorm separates the length (magnitude) and direction of weight vectors, making optimization easier and often speeding up convergence.

 ### Mathematical Formulation